-Mechanical thrombectomy should be considered if the patient has a large vessel occlusion (proximal (M1) MCA, intracranial ICA, basilar or vertebral artery) and is within a 24-hour time window of last know well time.
-If the patient is a candidate for IV thrombolytics, it should be administered expeditiously, regardless of endovascular procedure candidacy.
+Mechanical thrombectomy should be considered if the patient has a large vessel occlusion (proximal (M1) MCA, intracranial ICA, or basilar artery) and is within a 24-hour window of last seen normal (LSN) time.
+Additional imaging such as MR- or CT perfusion should be obtained if the patient presents beyond 6 hours from LSN.
+If the patient is a candidate for IV thrombolytic, it should be administered expeditiously, regardless of endovascular procedure candidacy.

-Large vessel occlusion can be suspected by seeing a hyperdense sign (clot within the vessel) on non-contrast CT imaging but this sign is insensitive.
+Large vessel occlusions can be suspected by seeing a hyperdense sign (clot within the vessel) on noncontrast CT imaging, but this sign is insensitive.
 The probability of a large vessel occlusion increases with NIHSS score.
-An NIHSS >6 should raise suspicion for a large vessel occlusion.
+An NIHSS > 6 should raise suspicion for a large vessel occlusion.
 CTA or MRA is diagnostic, as is conventional angiography.

-- Contact the neurointerventional physician on call; if the treating hospital does not have this capability, consider transfer to a comprehensive stroke center - Based on the results of DAWN and DEFUSE 3 Trials, mechanical thrombectomy should be considered based on CTP, DWI - MRI + MRI perfusion is recommended to aid in the selection of patients for mechanical thrombectomy who meet the eligibility criteria
+- Contact the neurointerventional physician on call; if the treating hospital does not have this capability, consider transfer to a comprehensive stroke center. - Based on the results of the DAWN and DEFUSE 3 trials, mechanical thrombectomy should be considered based on CTP, DWI-MRI, and MR perfusion results.
+These studies are recommended to aid in the selection of patients for mechanical thrombectomy who meet eligibility criteria.